Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 The permanent exhibitions in the National Museum explore the entire history of the country, from its earliest days as a port island to how it became a vital crown colony in the British Empire.

-The National Museum also details the horrendous conditions during the capture and occupation by Japan during the Second World War.
+The National Museum also details the horrendous conditions Singapore suffered during the Second World War.

 Singapore’s modern history is also covered in detail, documenting how Singapore gained independence from Malaya in 1965 and the island’s subsequent transformation into one of the world’s most highly developed countries.

-→ Buy discounted entry tickets for the National Museum Singapore on Klook here.
+» You can buy advanced entry tickets for the National Museum Singapore here.

 A stone’s throw from The National Museum is Fort Canning Park.
 Here you’ll find the Battlebox, an underground bunker buried deep beneath the park.